 We’ve talked a great deal about what’s involved in a successful event, and how it can help send your brand’s reputation soaring.
-We’ve examined the sort of traits one needs to exude if they’re to run an event, and the sorts of platforms that could prove useful.
+We’ve examined the sort of traits you need to run an event, and the sorts of platforms that could prove useful.

-Today, we’re going to discuss why, if you’re to run an event, all of these details should be someone else’s problem.

-Today, we’re going examine why you should hire an event planner, instead of doing everything yourself.
+Today, we’re going to discuss why, all of these details should be someone else’s problem.
+We’re going examine why you should hire an event planner, instead of doing everything yourself.

-Now, one of the most oft-raised arguments against hiring an event planning organization is tied to cost.
-Why should you bother shelling out for a professional when you and your employees can just as easily do the job yourself?
-Why shell out the extra cash for someone to accomplish what you’re already doing?
+One of the most oft-raised arguments against hiring an event planner is tied to cost.
+Why should you bother spending money on a professional when you and your employees can just as easily do the job yourself?
+First and foremost: doing so will save you a great deal of money.

 Most halfway decent events planners have strong working relationships with suppliers, vendors, and venue owners.
 Through these relationships, a quality planner will be able to receive a considerable discount; this is then passed on to whatever organization they have to be working for.

 With an event planner, you’ll have to worry considerably less about logistics than if you were running the show yourself.
 Instead of carrying out an exhaustive search to find the right vendors or catering company, you can simply ask your planner to look in their address book.
 Instead of having to spend hours calling around to find a venue or track down a guest speaker, you can simply put the task on their plate.

 Speaking of mistakes, I’d like to bring up a lovely little principle known as Murphy’s Law.
 This rather cynical theory holds that whenever something can go wrong, it will.
 It also likely applies to your event—proportionate to how important success is to your brand, of course.

-There’s nothing stopping your organization from running its own events, of course.
-Some people do tend to have a knack for it, while others might not necessarily have the budget to hire a third party.
+There’s nothing stopping you from running your own events, of course.
+Some people do tend to have a knack for it, while others no matter how much they want to, don’t have the budget to hire an event planner.
 At the same time, it’s still worth asking yourself whether or not you strictly need to do things on your own.